Airbus files patent for 'flying bunk beds'

 The company that introduced the double-decker A380 jetliner says in a patent filed on Oct.
 1 that having two storeys of seating inside the same cabin would help airlines make best use of space at a “high level of comfort”.

-A mezzanine level would be reached by steps and placed above the heads of other travellers.
+A mezzanine level would be reached by steps and placed above the heads of other travelers.

 To avoid claustrophobia, the space between the two levels would increase when the seats are turned into flat beds.
 That could be done either by lowering the floor on the lower level or raising the floor above as soon as beds are deployed.